 3. Therefore, a moral Creator exists.

 God gifts each of us with a basic moral compass.
 We know this deep down.
-God also, in His infinite wisdom, allows us to deny it, ignore it, or convince ourselves otherwise; yet it remains our best guide toward a decent and moral culture.
+This moral compass (conscience and mind) doesn't make clear every moral dilemma, but on basic issues of fundamental morality, we know what is objectively good or evil.
+God also, in His infinite wisdom, allows us to deny objective morality, ignore it, or convince ourselves otherwise; yet it remains our only infallible guide toward a decent and moral culture.
 As Rev. Martin Luther King, Jr. noted:

 “If we are to go forward, we must go back and rediscover those precious values - that all reality hinges on moral foundations, and that all reality has spiritual control.”

-In our previous article, we noted the difference between objective and subjective.
-For example, objective is the accurate measured temperature of a room.
-Subjective is how we feel about the temperature, too warm or too cold.
-Subjective is opinion, objective is truth, regardless of opinion.
+In our previous essay, we noted the difference between objective and subjective.
+(Please go back and take a look for a more in-depth description.)
+Objective is, for example, the accurate measured temperature of something.
+Subjective is how we feel about the temperature: too warm, too cold, or just right.
+(Thank you, Goldilocks.)
+Subjective is opinion, objective is truth regardless of opinion.
 As with tall, how do we know what good and evil are?
 Is there an objective moral standard, and if so, from where did it originate?
 Our options are:

 2. Morality evolves over time, and thus societies become more moral over time.